frank-ang/filecoin-data-onboarding-tools/README.md

 Currently configures for Devnet.

-There is a CloudFormation template that deploys a EC2 Ubuntu instance with the following:
+There is a CloudFormation template that deploys an Ubuntu instance running the following script in the background:
 * Installs prereqs.
 * Build & installs Lotus, configured for devnet.
 * Build & Installs lotus-miner, configured for immediate on-demand sealing.